-Type 2 diabetes is an increasingly common disease of Western society.
-One of the problems with diabetes is that in the early stages there will be few if any symptoms.
-This, however, does not mean that damage is not happening to your body and over time diabetes can significantly increase the risk of having a stroke and heart attack, as well as damaging your nerves, kidneys and eyes.
+Diabetes is increasingly common.
+One of the problems with diabetes is that there are few if any, symptoms in the early stages.
+However, this does not mean that damage is not happening to the body.
+Over time diabetes can significantly increase the risk of a stroke and heart attack and affect your nervous system, kidneys, and eyes.

 The clinic covers the following areas: